Long-range near-surface wake signatures of offshore wind farm clusters revealed by satellite observations: Introduction

-Offshore wind farms are under sustained and accelerated development in recent years, driven by the soaring energy prices across the globe and the imminent net-zero target to tackle climate change \cite{perera2023challenges, howland2022collective, cherp2021national}.
-When selecting an appropriate site for constructing a new wind farm, various design factors should be considered, including wind resource potential, initial construction cost, operation and maintenance expenses and proximity to transmission lines and roads \cite{lundquist2019costs}.
+Wind energy is under sustained and accelerated development in recent years, driven by the soaring energy prices across the globe and the imminent net-zero target to tackle climate change \cite{perera2023challenges, howland2022collective, cherp2021national}.
+Compared with their onshore counterparts, offshore wind farms offer numerous advantages, including higher wind velocities with reduced turbulence, enhanced social acceptance, greater space availability, and heightened energy density owing to the feasibility of deploying larger turbines\cite{pettas2021effects}.
+When selecting an appropriate site for constructing a new wind farm, various design factors should be considered, including wind resource potential, initial construction cost, operation and maintenance expenses and proximity to transmission lines and roads \cite{lundquist2019costs, li2025flowformer}.
 However, finding sea areas that meet all these requirements can be challenging.
-Consequently, existing and under-construction wind farms often cluster together in sea areas with favourable conditions.
-For example, dozens of large-scale wind farms owned by different countries are already operating in North Sea, with more farms planned for the future.
+Consequently, offshore sites with favorable wind conditions, soil quality and water depth, such as the North Sea and the Yellow Sea, are witnessing the proliferation of closely spaced wind farms \cite{xu2020proliferation, costoya2021climate}.
+For example, dozens of large-scale wind farms owned by different countries are already operating in the North Sea, with more farms planned for the future \cite{pryor2024wind}.
 As these sea areas become increasingly crowded, it is crucial to consider and quantify the wake effects, which refer to the reduction in wind speeds in the downstream region caused by upstream wind farms.
-Understanding and addressing these wake effects are essential to navigate legal issues and conflicts that will inevitably arise from uncoordinated wind farm development in the foreseeable future, thereby enhancing the sustainability in wind energy planning and utilization \cite{finseraas2022gone, duvivier2020moat}.
+Understanding and addressing these wake effects is essential to navigate legal issues and conflicts that will inevitably arise from uncoordinated wind farm development in the foreseeable future, thereby enhancing the sustainability in wind energy planning and utilization \cite{finseraas2022gone, duvivier2020moat}.

-Wind farm wakes, as a complex aerodynamic phenomenon, are influenced by many factors such as upstream wind speeds, atmospheric stability and meteorological conditions.
-Currently, two mainstream technologies are used to investigate the potential impacts of wake effects: mesoscale simulations \cite{fischereit2022review, larsen2021case, siedersleben2018micrometeorological, fitch2012local, ali2023assessment} and in-situ measurements \cite{platis2018first, lampert2020situ, barfuss2020airborne, sebastiani2022evaluation, schneemann2021offshore}.
-However, mesoscale simulations cannot encompass all operating conditions, limiting their ability to investigate wind farm wakes in real-world operational scenarios.
-On the other hand, in-situ measurements can only cover limited spatial areas and temporal durations.
-With existing technologies, it remains unclear (1) how far wind farm wakes can persist for real-world wind farm clusters and (2) to what extent the wakes generated by upstream wind farms can affect the power generation of downstream wind farms.